Dec 14, 2022

 The British dish is traditionally made with beef tenderloin wrapped in duxelles, a mixture of sautéed, finely chopped mushrooms and onions or shallots (and sometimes foie gras) encased in prosciutto and puff pastry baked to a golden brown.

-2. Ease.
-Smaller portion sizes mean less room for error in cooking.
+• Ease.
+Smaller portion sizes mean less room for error in cooking making this recipe more approachable.
 Also, I find it harder to get the meat cooked to the perfect temperature with larger tenderloin portions since the ends will always be cooked more.

 Key Ingredients in This Recipe

 • Steak – Traditional Beef Wellington uses beef tenderloin while this mini, individually portioned version uses filet mignon, which are just pre-portioned versions of the same cut of beef.
-This lean cut is famed because it’s so tender.
+This lean cut is famed and perfect for this recipe because it’s so tender.
 It comes from an area near the spine of the cow on the end of the tenderloin.
 Because it’s a lean cut it is perfectly balanced with seasoning and the flavors of the other ingredients.

 • Mushrooms – I use baby bella or cremini mushrooms for the mushroom duxelle mixture.
 Also, the brown mushrooms are the more mature version of white button mushrooms with a more developed flavor.
 The mushrooms are finely diced and sautéed in butter with shallots.
 For a shortcut to chopping the mushrooms, add them to a food processor.